atarassein/DArvis/README.md

     - Windows x86 - [Download Link](https://aka.ms/vs/17/release/vc_redist.x86.exe)

 ## Roadmap to v1.0
-    - ✅ SleepHunter Interface
+✅ SleepHunter Interface
-    - ✅ Darkages.com DLL Injection
+✅ Darkages.com DLL Injection
-    - ✅ Packet Hooking/Interception
+✅ Packet Hooking/Interception
-    - ✅ Packet Queue Publshing/Consuming
+✅ Packet Queue Publshing/Consuming
-    - ⌛ Auto-Following
+⌛ Auto-Following
-    - ⬜ Auto-Buffing
+⬜ Auto-Buffing
-    - ⬜ Auto-Debuffing
+⬜ Auto-Debuffing
-    - ⬜ Auto-Healing
+⬜ Auto-Healing
-    - ⬜ Macro Integration
+⬜ Macro Integration
-    - ⬜ v1.0 Release
+⬜ v1.0 Release

+## The Shoulders This Project Stands On

+I am humbled and grateful for the opportunity to build upon the years of hard work that these two - and all others before them - have poured themselves into.

+- [wren11](https://github.com/wren11) for their work on EtDA, without it I'd still be in the weeds taking a suboptimal approach.
+They built the arc reactor.
+- [ewrogers](https://github.com/ewrogers) for their work on SleepHunter, not enough can be said.
+They built the suit.